 7th & Kagy Fields (4 Fields)

-Outdoor Running Track

 Outdoor Tennis Courts

-Football Practice Fields

-An "Outdoor Programming Agreement" must be filed with the Student Activities Director, 282 Strand Union, at least two weeks prior to the event, when an event requires outdoor space.

 Common hour exam schedules must always be checked.
 No programming should be done during common hour exams.

-All department heads in buildings adjacent to the actual event will be notified by the Office of Student Activities of the event, the potential crowd, the beginning and ending times, and any other important factors at least one week prior to the event.
+Sports Facilities will notify all appropriate parties regarding all outdoor activities.

 Events with amplified sound are permissible on all Sports Facilities outdoor spaces with consideration given to time of day, volume and type of activity.
 The Director of Sports Facilities must approve amplified sound.

 Any event/program that requires digging holes or driving stakes into the ground (no matter how shallow) must receive explicit permission from Facility Services.
-Fees may be assessed.
+Fees will be assessed.

-Any advertising requires approval by Sports Facilities or Student Activities prior to posting.
+Any advertising requires approval by Sports Facilities or Office of Activities and Engagement (OAE) prior to posting.

 311.00 Political Campaigning